CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-collection-miniviews.md

 # REST API: POST collection miniviews

-In order to create a new selection using the REST API, you need to send an HTTP POST request to the following URL.
+In order to create a new selection using the REST API, you need to send a HTTP POST request to the following URL.
 The selection will then be created, nested underneath the collection.

 `https://api.copernica.com/v1/collection/$id/miniviews?access_token=xxxx`

 In this, $id should be replaced by the numerical identifier, the ID, of the collection you want to add a selection to.
 The name of the selection is not in the URL, as it needs to be added to the message body of the HTTP request.
+After a succesful call the ID of the created request is returned.

 ## Available parameters